 Types of long-term control medications include:

 - Inhaled corticosteroids.
 These are the most common long-term control medications for asthma.
-These anti-inflammatory drugs include fluticasone (Flovent HFA), budesonide (Pulmicort Flexhaler), beclomethasone (Qvar), ciclesonide (Alvesco) and mometasone (Asmanex).
+These anti-inflammatory drugs include fluticasone (Flovent HFA), budesonide (Pulmicort Flexhaler), beclomethasone (Qvar), ciclesonide (Alvesco) and mometasone (Asmanex HFA).

 Quick-relief 'rescue' medications

 These medications — called short-acting bronchodilators — provide immediate relief of asthma symptoms and last four to six hours.
-Albuterol is the most commonly used short-acting bronchodilator for asthma.
-Others include pirbuterol and levalbuterol.
+Albuterol (Proair HFA, Ventolin HFA, others) is the most commonly used short-acting bronchodilator for asthma.
+Levalbuterol (Xopenex) is another.

 Although these medications work quickly, they can't keep your child's symptoms from coming back.
 If your child has frequent or severe symptoms, he or she will need to take a long-term control medication such as an inhaled corticosteroid.